m00racle/newPong/docs/docs.md

 [ ] Then modify all classes to use this construct.

 ## Add Class Library
+**__NOTE: LUA AS PROGRAMMING LANGUAGE BY DEFAULT DOES NOT PROVIDE CLASS AS STRUCTURE, BUT WE CAN MAKE ONE CLOSELY  RESEMBLES CLASS BEHAVIOR EVEN ITS INHERITANCE NATURE__**

+[x] learn how to make class like object in Lua
+    [ ] I need more time in this part, please refer to this [class making method](http://lua-users.org/wiki/SimpleLuaClasses) and compare should I use class() function.
+    [x] check whether I can have private variable declaration in a class?
+Nope Lua does not offer privacy [see this documentation](https://www.lua.org/pil/16.4.html)
 This is the new branch for testing the class module file.
 Here it the [link to the forked repo](https://github.com/m00racle/hump).

-TODO LIST:
+~~ LIST:~~

 [x] add class.lua file to include the class module

-[ ] test to implement the class module for pad class.
+[x] test to implement the class module for pad class.

-[ ] As this will have different implementation it is better to make different pad.lua class.
+[x] As this will have different implementation it is better to make different pad.lua class.

-[ ] Read the class module implementation from [this link hump.class docs](https://hump.readthedocs.io/en/latest/class.html)
+[x] Read the class module implementation from [this link hump.class docs](https://hump.readthedocs.io/en/latest/class.html)

 ## REAL WINDOW WIDTH AND VIRTUAL WIDTH
 Here I can make the virtual screen size using the [Ulydev push libs](https://github.com/Ulydev/push). (learn this more I guess).
 This is one thing to know that the Windows sizes (WINDOW_HEIGHT and WINDOW_WIDTH) are the size of the apps window according to the PC display.